Shelley Schroeder RMT

-First I dove into Deep Tissue Therapy.
+After graduating and becoming an RMT, I trained with Gary Schweitzer in Deep Tissue Therapy.
 This is where I learnt how to reach the deepest layers of tension hidden within the body.
 I know this might sound painful, but I promise it’s not!
 Over the many years of treating patients I’ve found this technique to be one of the most effective at treating chronic pain.

-The next facet of my fascination in this field came CranioSacral Therapy.
+I trained in CranioSacral Therapy in 2008.
 I first learned about this treatment when I experienced a car accident myself and required treatment.
 I was astonished with just how gentle yet effective of a technique this was and needed to learn and apply it ASAP to my patients.
 Concussions, birth traumas, falls and collisions that place an impact on and through the body have a great response to this kind of treatment.
-I have not met a person yet who could not benefit from this technique!
+I have not met a person yet who could not benefit from this technique! www.upledger.com

-Lastly, I have some experience with Myofascial Release, Visceral Manipulation and Accupressure as extra accompaniments to my treatments that have further enhanced my work as an RMT.
+I have some experience with Myofascial Release, Visceral Manipulation and Acupressure as extra accompaniments to my treatments that have further enhanced my work as an RMT.

 I’m happily married to my husband Patrick!
 We have a beautiful son named Boston, and in my spare time (ha!)
-I enrich my mind and body in yoga and learning to garden
+I teach Barre Fitness, enrich my mind and body in yoga and learning to garden